sara-sabr/ITStrategy/presentations/en/Strategy-Continuous-Learning-Automating-Improving.md

 - Organize a Hackathon
 - Coordonate communications of changes
-- Assist with, promote, and support the creation of, an DevOps Dojo
+- Assist with, promote, and support the creation of a DevOps Dojo
 - Assist with, promote, and support the creation of Champions

 --